Homemade Whole Wheat Rosemary Olive Oil Crackers

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

 These are so delicious.
 I hope you at least give them a shot and try them out in your home.
 You won't regret it.
 I love knowing that I can serve my family delicious food, full of good ingredients, that my kids can make with me.
 I'm now in the process of teaching my son the difference between the food we make at home and the food sold at the grocery store.
-We're talking about how our ingredients are different and why mommy makes, grows and preserves all of our food here at the house.
-He's learning a lot about chemicals and preservatives, growing fruits, veggies and herbs from seeds, making, drying and canning food.
+We're talking about how our ingredients are different and why mommy makes, grows, and preserves all of our food here at the house.
+He's learning a lot about chemicals and preservatives, growing fruits, veggies, and herbs from seeds, and making, drying, and canning food.
 He even requests to do most of the work himself.

-One of these days, he's going to be able to do this for his family if he so chooses, and these skills are going to serve us well one day when we get the land and create the farm we are looking for.
+One of these days, he's going to be able to do this for his family if he so chooses, and these skills are going to serve us well one day when we get some land and create the farm we are looking for.
 Just the other day, my toddler criticized me for buying yogurt from the store.
 He said, "Mom, you don't know how to make it?"
 I assured him that I did, but it wasn't high on my list right now.
 Maybe we could make all of our own yogurt one day instead of buying it.
 One thing at a time.

 I truly wonder how all of this is going to transfer into his own family one day.
 At least he will know how to take care of himself and those he loves.
-And this week, our focus was finding a good cracker recipe.
+This week, our focus was on finding a good cracker recipe.
 Now on to bigger and better things, and more cracker flavors.
 In the meantime, I have a delicious snack to eat with my Swiss cheese while coming up with more articles and recipes.

 Questions & Answers